Yoast/wordpress-seo/readme.txt

 	* Fixed: if page specific keywords were set for a static homepage, they would never be shown.
 	* Fixed: since v1.4.22 importing from other plugins could have imported data when the post already had WP SEO values.
 	* Fixed: A few of the meta values could contain line breaks where those aren't allowed.
+	* Fixed: Bug where taxonomies which were on an individual level set to noindex and sitemap include 'auto-detect' would still be shown in the sitemap
+	* Fixed: bug in canonical urls where an essential part of the logic was skipped for singular posts/pages
+	* Fixed: breadcrumb title entry field would show for taxonomy even when breadcrumbs were not enabled
+	* Fixed: bug where W3TC cache for taxonomy meta data wouldn't always be refreshed when it should and sometimes would when it shouldn't

 @to fix: Google Plus description was never added to the html page